 The vision is long term.
 But every day, every stay, every donation matters.
 It’s this easy to help:

-- Simply by staying at Chem Chem Lodge or Little Chem Chem, you make a difference.
+- Simply by staying at Chem Chem Lodge or Camps, you make a difference.
 Nightly tourism levies go directly to local communities.
 And each paid job feeds between 10 and 12 people back home.

 - There are numerous ways of getting involved through sponsorships, donations and physical involvement.

-- By becoming a donor to the non-profit Chem Chem Foundation, you will be making a genuine commitment to enriching communities and saving endangered species and habitats in Tanzania.
+- By becoming a donor to the non-profit Chem Chem Association, you will be making a genuine commitment to enriching communities and saving endangered species and habitats in Tanzania.

-Nicolas and Fabia’s innate understanding of the area’s need for meaningful and lasting economic and social development is the driving force behind the success of the Foundation.
+Nicolas and Fabia’s innate understanding of the area’s need for meaningful and lasting economic and social development is the driving force behind the success of Chem Chem.